epuce/she-goes-tech/README.md

-# Bora is my fav dog
+# My name is Agne
-All animals are cute, but Bora is the cutest
+And Bora is my fav dog